095: Improving Self-Confidence in Teens, with Melanie McNally, Psy.D.

 The teen years have always been tough.
 There’s a ton of change coming at teens from all directions, as well as an ever-increasing expectation of independence, accountability, and responsibility.
 But it’s a much bigger challenge to be a teen today, with the added social complexity of instantaneous distribution and social media.
 It’s no wonder the tween and teen years often have an inherent lack of self-confidence.

-I’m talking to psychologist, Dr. Melanie McNally about supporting self-confidence in our teens and young adults on this episode of the Parenting ADHD Podcast.
+I’m talking to psychologist, Dr. Melanie McNally about supporting self-confidence in our teens and young adults on this episode of the podcast.
 Dr. McNally offers loads of insights about healthy self-confidence and outlines several strategies for parents to help their kids manage anxiety and improve self-confidence.
 And this conversation is perfect for parents of younger kids too — start young because they’ll all be teens one day.

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

 My Guest

-MELANIE MCNALLY, PSYD
+MELANIE MCNALLY, PSY.D.

 Dr. Melanie McNally helps teens and young adults become the super heroes of their life stories.
 She provides online support through teletherapy, virtual groups, private online communities, courses, and books that are all aimed at teaching teens and young adults how to manage stress and anxiety, develop coping tools, and learn how to like themselves, flaws and all.
 She wrote Counting Dragonflies, a novel for teens and tweens, about a girl who learns how to love herself, despite the difficulties she’s faced.
 An accompanying workbook will be out soon.
-Dr. McNally has worked in the mental health field since 2005 and teaches the skills, strategies, and tools that she herself has used and continues to use to manage anxiety.
-She and her husband and 3 dogs sometimes live in rural Wisconsin and other times live in the upper peninsula of Michigan.

 Dr. Melanie McNally (00:03): A lot of times, I see parents want to protect and shield their teen from things where they may know it's a failure.
 They may know if their teen goes down this road, it's done.
 They can see the mistakes coming from a mile away and they want to protect and shield them.
 However, as long as we know that those mistakes aren't going to cause physical harm, we really need to allow them the chance to take that risk, make the mistakes, and fail.